 It is the job of the executive branch of government to enforce existing laws.
 It remains against the law to murder inmates.
 It also remains against the law to obstruct justice, even if you’re a member of the executive branch of government and tasked with enforcing laws.

 Inmates are not inventory, they’re humans.
 Tens of thousands of them belong in mental health facilities, like Darren Rainey did.
 Thousands of them likely got slammed with a death sentence for refusing to help frame an innocent, like Richard Mair did.
 And tens of thousands of them are innocent, like Jeff Abramowski, Frank Lee Smith Jerry Frank Townsend.

-Hit and run journalism is only good for hit and run accidents, not the resolution of our country being luridly lobbied into being the Incarceration Nation, with the complete, entirely self-serving cooperation of the FBI, the Department of Justice, the Senate Intelligence Oversight Committee and too many governors (and their underlings) to count.
+Hit and run journalism isn’t even good for hit and run accidents, let alone the resolution of our country being luridly lobbied into being the Incarceration Nation, with the complete, entirely self-serving cooperation of the FBI, the Department of Justice, the Senate Intelligence Oversight Committee and too many governors (and their underlings) to count.